Fliplet/fliplet-cli/README.md

 void Fliplet.complete(data)
 ```

+You can see an example of how those functions are used in the default [interface.js(https://github.com/WebooOnline/fliplet-cli/blob/master/widget-template/js/interface.js) template of your widget.

 ---

 The `interface.html` and `build.html` files gets compiled through *Handlebars*, and they also have available any data the widget instance has saved.